 Road trip with a cat

-If temperatures are out of range, you need to be careful when stopping your own pit, and this includes food.
-In many cases, it is possible for you to bring your cat to the bathroom in their carrier!
+If temperatures are out of range, you need to be careful when stopping your pit, and this includes food.
+In many cases, you can bring your cat to the bathroom in their carrier!
 This is the simplest solution if it is possible and practical.
+If it gets to the higher end of the temperature range and you can’t bring the kitty with you, take a few steps to ensure their comfort and safety when in the car:

 Break your bathroom into a place where you don’t have to go to a big store or mall to find and use the bathroom.
 Gas stations and rest stops on the side of the road are usually good options.
 Coffee shops are often!